 Ease of Use of WooCommerce

-To be honest, I have a very limited knowledge when it comes to coding.
+To be honest, I have very limited knowledge when it comes to coding.
 In fact, I actually had to get our Tech Ops Manager Jesse Song to help me set up the WordPress site.

 If, like me, you have enough difficulty in setting up a WordPress site, then right off that bat I’d suggest staying away from WooCommerce.
 However, if you already have your own WordPress site, or have more than a beginner’s level of understanding when it comes to building a website, I’m sure the whole process will be a lot easier for you.